CNP-CIIMAR/GeneClusterMinerX/README.md

 ```

-- <input_dir>: Path to the directory containing .fna or .fasta files.
+<input_dir>: Path to the directory containing .fna or .fasta files.
-- <output_dir>: Path to the directory where results will be saved.
+<output_dir>: Path to the directory where results will be saved.
+--all: All available tools will be used.
+--cpus 8: 8 CPUs will be used.
+--genefinding-tool glimmerhmm: The GlimmerHMM tool will be used.

 Available Options